-Ten Count is a Yaoi manga series written and illustrated by Takarai Rihito that is being currently serialized in Dear+ magazine.
+Ten Count is a Yaoi manga series written and illustrated by Takarai Rihito, which was serialized in Dear+ magazine from 2013 to 2017 and compiled into six volumes.

 The story follows Shirotani Tadaomi, a secretary with mysophobia, who meets Kurose Riku, a clinic counselor who was able to diagnose Shirotani accurately on their first meeting.
 After their second run-in, Kurose decides to help Shirotani with his affliction by way of exposure therapy.
 Kurose has Shirotani creates a list of nine things he has trouble with due to his condition, leaving number ten blank.
 Shirotani and Kurose begin going through this list one by one...